mxagar/nlp_guide/NLP_Guide.md

-# NLP Guide
+# Natural Language Processing (NLP) Guide

-A guide on Natural Language Processing (NLP) structured after following the Udemy course [NLP - Natural Language Processing with Python](https://www.udemy.com/course/nlp-natural-language-processing-with-python/) by José Marcial Portilla.
+This is my guide on Natural Language Processing (NLP) structured after following the Udemy course [NLP - Natural Language Processing with Python](https://www.udemy.com/course/nlp-natural-language-processing-with-python/) by José Marcial Portilla.

 Note that I would have forked the original repository to add notes, but the material is provided with a download link.